Who are we?

 How your money is used

-75% of money raised is dedicated to pure research projects.
+We aim to dedicate 75% of money raised to research projects.

 The remaining 25% helps provide equipment and training for cleft units in developing countries with whom our team is closely involved.